kartrr/FPSOverlayExt/README.md

-# FPS & Performance Overlay
+# FPS & Performance Extension

 A simple Chrome extension that shows a lightweight overlay with real-time performance metrics.
 Perfect for QA engineers, developers, and game testers who want to monitor FPS, frame time, memory usage, and other browser performance stats **without opening DevTools**.